-The algorithm was designed for YouTube as an AI tool and never took human emotion, reactions, or mental conditions into consideration.
+The suggestion algorithm designed for YouTube never took human emotion, reactions, or mental conditions into consideration.

 Using AI, the organizations that are involved with YouTube in this massive brainwashing scans the news and creates false reports, and in many cases videos that incite violence.

 Parent company Google has been called to task on YouTube radicalization, and while they have stepped up their TOS (terms of service) policies, it is only enough to ensure their own organization.
 If a video receives complaints, they will review and remove it, but this relies solely on users to register a complaint.
 In another step, YouTube has indicated that they will be removing automated control, allowing only humans to make decisions regarding accountability and acceptability.
 This alternative is also not an answer, as it will involve people that are not qualified to make these types of decisions.

 Worst-case-scenarios of those watching YouTube videos may involve people with mental health difficulties, but the problem extends far beyond that.
 There was such a volume of YouTube AI generated fake news that the fallout resulted in influencing the 2016 Presidential election, the Brexit vote, and presenting false political voices.

 In his article, FakeTube: AI-Generated News on YouTube Jonathan Albright states: